rlogiacco/AnalogButtons/README.md

 ### &#x26A0; **IMPORTANT**

-> Please, for support requests use the [AnalogButtons Forum](https://arduinolibs.freeflarum.com/t/analogbuttons), running a search before submitting a new case: do not abuse the Github issue tracker.
+> Please, for support requests use [Arduino StackExchange](https://arduino.stackexchange.com/questions/tagged/analogbuttons-lib), ensuring to add the `analogbuttons-lib` tag to your question: do not abuse the Github issue tracker.

 AnalogButtons [![Build Status][travis-status]][travis]
 =============